gooddata/GoodData-CL/cli-distro/examples/README.md

     - [Google Analytics](ga/) - loads your Google Analytics data to GoodData.
 You need a valid Google Analytics account.
 Note Google Analytics does not work with Google Apps accounts
     - [SalesForce](sfdc/) - loads some fields of Opportunity and Account from your SalesForce into GoodData (**Warning:** depends on a not yet released version of GoodData!)

+Feel free to start building your own integration scenarios on the top of these examples.
+How about fetching more metrics from GoogleAnalytics or more SalesForce modules?
+How about mashing up your SalesForce or GoogleAnalytics data with your internal systems?
+Please share your experience at the [GoodData Developer Forum](http://support.gooddata.com/forums/176660-developer-forum).